Zones 30-31 logo

 Questions or comments about the 100 in 100 program (and any of the project opportunities listed below) can be addressed to Ron Appuhn (rappuhn53@yahoo.com).

-100 in 100 Club-to-Club Project Opportunities December 31, 2023
+100 in 100 Club-to-Club Project Opportunities March 26, 2024

-Projects ready for immediate funding
+Projects ready for immediate or future funding

-1 Tlalpan Golf Mexico (D4170) – Girls’ Empowerment book – $3,000 US share needed
+1 Tlalpan Golf Mexico (D4170) – Girls’ Empowerment book for 2024-25 – $6,000 US share needed

-Projects that can be promoted:
+Projects that are on-going and can be promoted and supported:

 1 Tlalpan Golf Mexico club (D4170) – scholarship for La Quinta (Unnido Foundation) children to attend Montessori school – $1,300 annual or $110 per month per student, based on current exchange rates